-Returning to the figures tabulated in (16), they highly suggest that embedded constructions based on the suffix -(y)Is cannot be considered to represent a formation type that is equivalent to that of -DIK and -mE nominalizations.
-The expression of direct objects seems to be impossible, only in a limited number of cases indirect objects and adverbials occur, and in much less than 50 % of the cases there is an overt subject.
-And hence, speaking in overall terms, the comparison of -(y)Is formations with finite clauses (as those in -DIK and -mE) fails to be successful.
+Returning to the figures tabulated in 16, they strongly suggest that embedded constructions based on the suffix $-(y)I{\varsigma}$ cannot be considered to represent a formation type that is equivalent to that of -DIK and -mE nominalizations.
+The expression of direct objects seems to be impossible, only in a limited number of cases do indirect objects and adverbials occur, and in far fewer than 50% of the cases is there an overt subject.
+Hence, speaking in overall terms, the comparison of $-(y)I{\varsigma}$ formations with finite clauses (as those in -DIK and -mE) is not successful.

-When we compare the degree of 'expressibility' of constituents in the constructions under discussion with the analyses of nominalizations described in Mackenzie (1996) and Koptjevskaja-Tamm (1993), we see that the general type of (non-)finite construction that comes closest to our $-(y)I_s$ forms is a 'genitive gerund' or a 'productive nominalization'.
-Mackenzie, who follows Ross (1973), distinguishes 'gerunds' (e.g. my horse winning the race), 'genitive gerunds' (e.g. my horse's winning the race), and 'productive nominalizations' (e.g. mv horse's winning of the race).
+When we compare the degree of "expressibility" of constituents in the constructions under discussion with the analyses of nominalizations described in Mackenzie (1996) and Koptjevskaja-Tamm (1993), we see that the general type of (non-)finite construction that comes closest to our -(y)Is forms is a "genitive gerund" or a "productive nominalization".
+Mackenzie, who follows Ross (1973), distinguishes "gerunds" (e.g. my horse winning the race), "genitive gerunds" (e.g. my horse's winning the race), and "productive nominalizations" (e.g. my horse's winning of the race).
 Typically, gerund constructions contain subjects and direct objects that are expressed as in finite clauses; in constructions termed genitive gerunds only the subject is expressed by a genitive, whereas in productive nominalizations both subject and direct object take a genitive (or possessor-like) marker.
-According to Mackenzie, these distinctions match well with the findings of Koptsjevskaja-Tamm, which were produced in a cross-linguistic study based on 99 languages: the gerund type of construction equals her 'sentence type', a characteristic of which is that all constituents retain sentential marking; the genitive gerund corresponds with her 'possessive-accusative' type of construction, where the subject takes the genitive and all other constituents have sentential marking; and finally, the 'ergative-possessive' and 'nominal' types as described in Koptjevskaja-Tamm correspond to the category nominalization of Mackenzie.
-Roughly speaking, the main characteristic of the latter types is that either subjects and/or direct objects genitivize.
+According to Mackenzie, these distinctions match well with Koptsjevskaja-Tamm's findings, which were produced in a cross-linguistic study based on 99 languages: The gerund type of construction equals her "sentence type", a characteristic of which is that all constituents retain sentential marking; the genitive gerund corresponds with her "possessive-accusative" type of construction, where the subject takes the genitive and all other constituents have sentential marking; and finally, the "ergative-possessive" and "nominal" types as described in Koptjevskaja-Tamm correspond to Mackenzie's nominalization category.
+Roughly speaking, the main characteristic of the latter types is that either subjects and / or direct objects genitivize.

-In the case of Turkish, however, there is only a parallel with the distinctions given above as far as -DIK and -mE nominalizations are concerned: subjects take the genitive, but other constituents retain sentential marking.
-On the basis of this observation this type of nominalizations can be categorised as 'genitive gerunds' (cf. Underhill's 'gerundives').
-As for the $-(y)I_s$ nominalization, however, such parallels cannot be drawn, due to the mere fact that direct objects do not occur other than with zero-marking.
-The closest approximation is Koptjevskaja-Tamm's so-called 'incorporating' type (Mackenzie's race-winning of my horse), characterised by genitive expression of subjects and incorporation of the direct object.
-This type of nouns was termed nominal compound in the present analysis, and constitutes 25 % of the actual occurrences in our sample.
+In the case of Turkish, however, there is only a parallel with the distinctions given above as far as -DIK and -mE nominalizations are concerned: Subjects take the genitive, but other constituents retain sentential marking.
+On the basis of this observation, this type of nominalizations can be categorized as "genitive gerunds" (cf. Underhill's "gerundives").
+As for the -(y)Iş nominalization, however, such parallels cannot be drawn, due to the mere fact that direct objects do not occur other than with zero-marking.
+The closest approximation is Koptjevskaja-Tamm's so-called "incorporating" type (Mackenzie's race-winning of my horse), characterized by genitive expression of subjects and incorporation of the direct object.
+This type of nouns is termed nominal compound in the present analysis, and constitutes 25% of the actual occurrences in our sample.